01 of 16

-Many guests have been to fairs or theme parks and have seen caricature artists at work but probably haven't stopped to get their own, so why not treat them their own custom portrait?
+Many guests have been to fairs or theme parks and have seen caricature artists at work but probably haven't stopped to get their own, so why not treat them to a custom portrait?
 Have an artist at your wedding to draw guests’ portraits during cocktail hour, or save the surprise until your reception.
 This whimsical option promises to feel fun and unique.Continue to 12 of 16 below.

 12 of 16

-Guests love late night food truck appearances because they usually offer fun choices (think: pizza, ice cream, or even tacos), and they feel like an indulgence.
-After a night on the dance floor, everyone will have built up an appetite for a late night treat.Continue to 13 of 16 below.
+Guests love late-night food truck appearances because they usually offer fun choices (think: pizza, ice cream, or even tacos), and they feel like an indulgence.
+After a night on the dance floor, everyone will have built up an appetite for a late-night treat.Continue to 13 of 16 below.

 13 of 16

 Whether your family has a favorite recipe or you’re welcoming guests for a brunch reception, jam is a great option for wedding favors!
 Include your favorite serving suggestion or a punny note ("Spread the Love!"
 "Love is Sweet!"
 "Jam Packed With Love!" ) on the favor tag.Continue to 14 of 16 below.